-Native Grass seed mix containing endemic native grass and sedge species where mowing/maintenance may be required for medians, verges, fauna fence access, where sightlines must be maintained and to allow views.
+Native Grass seed mix containing endemic native grass and sedge species where mowing/maintenance may be required for medians, verges, fauna fence access, where sightlines and vegetation safety clearances must be maintained, and to allow views.
 The mix contains sedges which are able to withstand infrequent mowing and ensure that species will persist where moist patches or standing water occur.